 Why Push-Ups Are Simple Yet Brilliant

-“You don’t need any special equipment, and it helps you get [in] a good workout—anywhere, anytime.”
+“You don’t need any special equipment (however, these are REALLY effective), and it helps you get [in] a good workout—anywhere, anytime.”
 Push-ups can also complement other traditional chest workouts, such as a bench press, and serve as a barometer of your strength, relative to your body weight.